 Ph.D., M.A., The University of New Hampshire; B.A., Boston University

-Born in Hawai'i eons ago, I learned to walk while aboard a sailboat, which may be why my research and teaching interests revolve around the sea and the maritime world.
+Born in Hawai'i, I learned to walk while aboard a sailboat, which may be why my research and teaching interests revolve around the sea and the maritime world.
 Being an Air Force kid, I have lived in a few different states from Texas to Maine, giving me a plain Jane accent and a thorough love for the four seasons, although as an avid hockey player and snowshoer winter is clearly my favorite time of year.
 Academic tourism is a great benefit of being a historian, with my most recent project taking me from London to Halifax, Nova Scotia to New Bedford, MA to conduct research in sometimes dusty, sometimes state-of-the-art archives.
 Once I received my PhD from UNH in 2006, I began a tenure-track position at SUNY - Oneonta, where I stayed for 5 years until being hired by Emmanuel College.
-Having received my BA at BU, I am excited to be back in the Hub of New England, Boston, with my wife, Suzanne, and two boys, Luca and André.
+At Emmanuel, I teach courses in Atlantic History, Early America and Slavery.
+Pirates also appear frequently in ourse materials.

 What I Love About Emmanuel: